 - 3Review Policy Details

-Check waiting periods and coverage exclusions before signing up.
-Request sample policies from your top choices to understand exactly what conditions are eligible for reimbursement and what isn't.
+Check waiting periods and exclusions before signing up.
+Request sample policies from your top choices to see exactly what conditions are eligible for reimbursement and what isn't.

 - 4Get Multiple Price Quotes

-Use online quote tools from several insurance providers.
-Prices can vary by hundreds of dollars for the same deductible, annual limit and reimbursement rate, so comparing multiple options is worth your time.
-Find pet insurance discounts that can reduce your rate.
+Use online quote tools from at least three or four insurers.
+Prices can vary by hundreds of dollars for identical deductibles, annual limits and reimbursement rates.
+Look for pet insurance discounts to further reduce your premium.

 - 5Check Rates Yearly

-Pet insurance rates often change at renewal time.
-Compare new quotes each year and adjust your coverage based on your Poodle's changing health needs.
+Pet insurance rates often shift at renewal.
+Pull new quotes each year and adjust your coverage as your Poodle's health needs change.

 Poodle Dog Insurance: Bottom Line

 AKC is the best pet insurance provider for Poodles, while Lemonade offers the lowest monthly premiums at $37.
-Compare these insurers and other trusted options to find coverage matching your pet's health needs and your budget.
-The right policy provides peace of mind and ensures quality care for your Poodle.
+Compare these insurers and other trusted options to find coverage that matches your Poodle's health needs and your budget.

 Learn more about the best pet insurance providers for your Poodle: